Portrait Photography

 1. Know if You Want a Black and White Photo

-The first tip when it comes to black and white portrait photography is to know beforehand whether you want your image’s final result to be black and white.
+The first tip for black-and-white portrait photography is to know beforehand whether you want your image’s final result to be black and white.

-Usually, if you are going into an image knowing that you want it to be colored, you may pay attention to the existing color harmony of the scene.
+Usually, if you enter an image knowing that you want it to be colored, you may pay attention to the scene’s existing color harmony.

 2. Keep Composition Simple

-I’ve found that only having around 3 – 4 “subjects” with 1 or 2 being your main subject works best.
+I’ve found that having only 3 – 4 “subjects”, with 1 or 2 being your main subject, works best.

 Since we remove color from the image, black and white is a form of simplification in itself.

-You don’t want to have a composition that is cluttered with subjects that leaves your viewer confused as to what to look at.
+You don’t want to have a composition that is cluttered with subjects that leave your viewer confused as to what to look at.

 black and white portrait photo